 Looking for the fastest way to get to five of South Dakota’s stunning national park sites?
 You’ll want to fly into Rapid City Regional Airport.
 From there, drive less than an hour to reach the towering presidential heads of Mount Rushmore National Memorial, the underground wonderlands of Jewel Cave National Monument and Wind Cave National Park, the awe-inspiring geology of Badlands National Park and the hidden nuclear history at the Minuteman Missile National Historic Site.

-Hop on a seasonal, non-stop flight from major hubs like Atlanta, Newark and Los Angeles in the summer, or a year-round, non-stop flight from multiple cities, including Denver.
-You’ll want to be sure to book your flights at least three months in advance, and your rental car, available in the terminal from one of six major companies, closer to six months in advance to ensure you get a reservation.
+With four major airlines serving the airport, there are many ways to get to Rapid City giving you plenty of time to explore the entire region.
+Year-round, nonstop flights are available from six major cities along with a number of other locations added for the summer.
+Be sure to book your flights at least three months in advance, and your rental car, available in the terminal from one of six major companies, closer to six months in advance to ensure you get a reservation.

 While your main destination may be the national parks, make sure your travel plans include spending a few days in Rapid City itself.

 “No one should stay for just one day,” remarks Julie Jensen, president of Visit Rapid City.

 Caught an early flight and are starving?
 Head to Tally’s Silver Spoon at 530 6 Street, which serves breakfast until 2 p.m.
 Make sure to order the hash browns which Jensen dubs “the crispiest, yummiest ever.”